 “These injections are relatively safe when performed by an experienced doctor,” Dr. Chugh said.
 The most common side effects include:

 In rare cases, the injections could cause slight or partial facial paralysis, eyelid drooping, crooked eyebrows or smile, drooling, dry eyes or excessive tearing.
-It's rare but also possible for the toxin to spread in your body and cause difficulty breathing or problems with vision, urination, speaking, swallowing or breathing.
+It's rare but also possible for the toxin to cause an allergic reaction or spread in your body and cause difficulty breathing or problems with vision, urination, speaking, swallowing or breathing.

 Here’s what the procedure is like